Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

 3. How we collect your personal data

-We collect your personal data directly from you via our forms, surveys, telephone calls (including recording of calls made to our customer contact centre), written communications including email and via cookies on our website.
+We collect your personal data directly from you via our forms, surveys, telephone calls (including recording of calls made to our customer contact centre), videos (provided in the course of property maintenance), including images captured via customer-operated repair diagnostic, written communications including email and via cookies on our website.
 Our Policy relating to the use of cookies can be found on this website.

-We also collect personal data about you from third parties, including credit reference agencies, courts and tribunals, previous landlords and, particularly in respect of residents who are not tenants, leaseholders or housing applicants, via our tenants or leaseholders.
+Cobalt also collects personal data about you from third parties, including credit reference agencies, courts and tribunals, and previous landlords.
+Cobalt may also collect personal data where you are resident in a property but are not leaseholders or housing applicants, via Cobalt’s tenants or leaseholders.

 We operate a continuous CCTV system at all our office premises for the detection and prevention of crime.